-The following example also shows exposed pairs.
-The cells with the red dot form exposed pairs meaning that the 1 & 7 cannot be used elsewhere in this column.
+The following example also shows naked pairs.
+The cells with the red dot form naked pairs meaning that the 1 & 7 cannot be used elsewhere in this column.

-If you study this carefully, you will notice that eliminating these candidates from the rest of the column makes another set of exposed pairs in the middle right minisquare.
+If you study this carefully, you will notice that eliminating these candidates from the rest of the column makes another set of naked pairs in the middle right minisquare.